CraftAcademyLabs/ca_course/extras/react_aut/03_display_employees.md

 })
 ```

-If you examine the eror message the unner is giving you, you'll see the following message
+If you examine the error message the runner is giving you, you'll see the following message

 ```
 CypressError: Timed out retrying: Expected to find element: 'section[name="main"] li', but never found it.